 Microfinance practictioners, MFI managers, consultants, donors, MNO's, Retail and SME banks, Fintechs, Regulators and supervisors.

 The course takes approx. 6 months assuming 5-7 hours of self-study per week.
-It consists of 5 mandatory units which build upon each other.
-You will take the units in sequence and will need to pass an online multiple choice test before accessing the next unit.
+It consists of 6 mandatory units which build upon each other.
+You will take the units in sequence and need to pass an online multiple choice test before accessing the next unit.

 |Course Start||Course End||Registration||Early Bird|